SOREDE

 On the Place de la République, go under the porch and at the end of the street turn left.
 Take the first street on the left to return to the square.
 You have just gone around the castle.
 The fortress building: Fortified in 1299, it belonged to the nobility until the Revolution.
 The porch was the large guard room and the current Place de la République was the parade ground.
 These are the only remains.
 Today it is a private domain.
 It houses an old oil mill which was used until the great cold of 1955/1956.

-Rue du Rec Mayral: At the end of the street, we discover a very ancient irrigation principle “Le Rec Mayral” and its twenty secondary canals constituted the village's watering canal.
-Thanks to a system of valves, they allowed neighboring gardens to receive water all year round.
-Heavily regulated during periods of drought, it is still the source of many small conflicts today.
-Retrace your steps and take the street which goes down to the left of the hotel les mas: At the end of the path, you emerge between Mas Miquel (on the right) and Mas Soula (on the left).
-In the past, many isolated farmhouses surrounded the village, including: Mas Bassole, Mas Florenti, Mas Tarté.
-Turn left and take the first left, rue du Mas Soula.
+Rue du Rec Mayral: At the end of the street, you'll discover a very old irrigation system, "Le Rec Mayral," and its twenty or so secondary canals, which formed the village's water supply.
+Thanks to a system of sluice gates, they allowed the surrounding gardens to receive water year-round.
+Heavily regulated during periods of drought, it is still the source of many minor conflicts today.
+Retrace your steps and take the street that descends to the left of the Hôtel les Mas: At the end of the path, you'll emerge between Mas Miquel (on the right) and Mas Soula (on the left).
+In the past, many isolated farmhouses surrounded the village, including Mas Bassole, Mas Florenti, and Mas Tarté.
+Turn left and take the first left, Rue du Mas Soula.

-Opposite No. 20, take the small path that goes down.
-Vicinal Road No. 8: This path ran along the foothills of the Albères from Villelongue dels Monts.
-It provided access to the church of Sainte-Marie de la Coberta, which has now disappeared and was washed away by the waters in the 17th century.
-La Font del Bisbe: This can be literally translated as the “Bishop's Fountain”.
+Facing number 20, take the small path that descends.
+Local Road No. 8: This path ran along the foothills of the Albères mountains from Villelongue dels Monts.
+It provided access to the now-vanished church of Sainte-Marie de la Coberta, which was swept away by floodwaters in the 17th century.
+La Font del Bisbe: This can be literally translated as the "Bishop's Fountain."
 It owes its name to the Legate of Pope Martin IV, Bishop Cholet, who accompanied Philip III the Bold and his army in 1285 during the crusade against the King of Aragon.
-He had gone there to rest.
-Do the same, if you feel like it...
-Cross the footbridge and follow the path that goes up.
+He went there to rest.
+Do the same, if you wish… Cross the footbridge and follow the path uphill.
 Turn at the first street on your right.
-You are in the “Mas Félis” district.
-Mas Félix: This place housed one of the first grain mills.
+You are now in the "Mas Félix" district.
+Mas Félix: This area housed one of the first grain mills.

-The Puits du Cap de la Riba: This can be translated as the “Well above the bank”.
-The fountain project was very developed in our town and this well was one of the most important due to its location.
-The water drawn from it was fresh and tasty.
-Many people came there and often lingered there.
-In front of you, the footbridge, which has been washed away several times, leads to the “Font del Sabater” (Fountain of the cobbler where he soaked his leathers).
-Today it no longer flows because it has been diverted.
-Near the well, take the inclined plane that goes up.
+The Cap de la Riba Well: This can be translated as "Well above the riverbank."
+Fountains were a common sight in our town, and this well was one of the most important due to its location.
+The water drawn from it was fresh and had a pleasant taste.
+Many people came here and often lingered.
+Ahead of you, the footbridge, which has been washed away several times, leads to the "Font del Sabater" (Shoemaker's Fountain, where the cobbler used to soak his leather).
+Today, it no longer flows because its course has been diverted.
+Near the well, take the inclined plane that leads uphill.

 Opposite, take Rue du Mas del Rost and turn into the first street on the left Rue des Acacias: This is a neighborhood of typical houses, with terraces, external staircases and cellars.
 It was disadvantaged because no canal crossed it.
 It was home to old large families who made it one of the liveliest places in the village.
 Many of its inhabitants worked for the whip factory.

-Turn left and immediately take a right.
-The Campet district: Literally “small field”.
-It took this name because each house was adjacent to a “small meadow”.
-Located on the right bank of the river, it is an important district, where the cradle of old Sorédian families still remains.
+Turn left and then immediately right.
+The Campet district: Literally "small field."
+It took its name from the fact that each house was adjacent to a "small meadow."
+Located on the right bank of the river, it is an important district, where the ancestral home of old Sorède families still resides.

 After 100 meters, turn on your left.
 La Traverse du Campet: You will discover in this small street, real Catalan houses which have retained their authentic character.
 There was access to the river which, like many other places, allowed people to empty their chamber pots.
 At the end of the street turn left.

 The bridge: It was built in 1841 over several decades.
-Before its construction, we used the street on the right which led to a ford, near the wash houses where we could cross the Sorède river called “Le Tassio”.
+Before its construction, the road on the right was used which led to a ford, near the wash houses where one could cross the Sorède river called "Le Tassio".

 After the bridge, take the street opposite, Rue du Puits.
 At the end, turn right and continue to Place Combes.